joelparkerhenderson/ways-of-working/README.md

 * Take action on the next steps.
 * Follow up on any deferred items, commitments, questions, etc.

 <h2><a name="standup-meetings">For standups</a></h2>

+For standups and similar briefing meetings, here are some examples.

 See [MartinFowler.com Patterns for Daily Standup Meetings](http://martinfowler.com/articles/itsNotJustStandingUp.html)